R3dsc4rf/ErrorTicketTool/README.txt

 todo
 - add save last opend .csv to autoload after programm starts
-- Make ui better -> do not open new window, make windows in seperate tabs in main
 - restrickt import to reduce corrupted data -> e.g. date have to be date, id have to be number only.
 - make ticket creator dynamic so you can add column in csv